-It’s been nearly 20 years since Minto built Bungalow Townhomes, but we’ve heard you, and we’re happy to announce they’re coming to Mahogany, Manotick this fall.
+It’s been nearly 20 years since Minto built its first Bungalow Townhomes.
+We heard you, and we’re happy to announce that as of fall 2018, they’ve returned to Mahogany, Manotick.

 Bungalow Townhomes bring cozy single-level living to the heart of Manotick.
 With less to look after, you can enjoy low-maintenance living, and spend more time doing the things you love.